Kate Hunt

 Practice description

-I believe that you are the expert on your own life.
-My aim is to offer a safe, supportive space where you can feel accepted and heard—no matter what you bring.
-From there, real growth and change can begin.
+I believe you are the expert on your own life.
+My aim is to offer a safe, accepting space where you can feel heard and understood.
+From this foundation, meaningful growth can begin.
+I currently have space for new clients, and you’re welcome to email me to arrange an introductory call.

 My first session